DanielH2018/server/ansible/README.txt

     1. If you receive an error for sudo requiring a password, add `--ask-become-pass`.

 ---Instructions to update server environment---
-1. Perform update to Container.
+1. Perform update to container.
-2. Run `ansible-playbook playbook.yml --tags "<NAME>".
+2. Pull changes from git.
-3. If successful, check into version control.
+3. Run `ansible-playbook playbook.yml --tags "env,<NAME>".

 ---Instructions to add container to server environment---
 1. Create role and tags.